MicrosoftDocs/dynamics365smb-docs/financials/sales-how-process-sales-returns-cancellations.md

     On the **Lines** FastTab, you can either fill the lines manually, or, if you want to copy information from other documents, you have two options for filling the lines automatically:

     - Use the **Get Posted Document Lines to Reverse** function to copy one or more posted document lines from one or more posted documents.
 This function always exactly reverses the costs from the posted document line.
 This function is described in the following steps.
-    - Use the **Copy Document** batch job to copy an existing document to the return order.
+    - Use the **Copy Document** function to copy an existing document to the return order.
 Use this function to copy the entire document.
 It can be either a posted document or a document that is not yet posted.
-This function only enables exact cost reversing when exact cost reversing is set up as mandatory in the **Sales and Receivables Setup** window.
+This function only enables exact cost reversing when the **Exact Cost Reversing Mandatory** check box is selected in the **Sales and Receivables Setup** window.

 4. Choose the **Get Posted Document Lines to Reverse** action.
 5. At the top of the **Posted Sales Document Lines** window, select the **Show Reversible Lines Only** check box if you want to see only lines that have quantities that have not yet been returned.
 For example, if a posted sales invoice quantity has already been returned, you may not want to return that quantity on a new sales return document.